SanchitAjmera/ETHena/README.md

 ```python3
 python3 GUI.py
 ```
-this will open up the ETHena GUI where your trading preferences can be entered.
-Please enter the name you entered into the apiKeys.go file or select it from the drop-down menu.
-The GUI allows you to weight 4 different strategies from 1 to 9.
-The weighting of each strategy will determine it's importance when making a decision to buy or sell crytocurrency.
+the ETHena GUI will open and you can enter your trading preferences.
+Please enter your name which should be the same one you entered into the apiKeys.go file.

+ETHena allows you to weight 4 different strategies from 1 to 9.
+The weighting of each strategy will determine their importance when making a decision to whether buy or sell.
 Move the slider to the desired level for each strategy - 0 weighting means it will not be used to execute trades.

-The recommanded setting are 1 on the RSI only.
-Please enter a time interval, which will be how often the bot decides to whether to trade or not.
-Our recommended value for this is 20 seconds.
+Please enter a time interval, which will be how often ETHena decided to execute a trade.
+Recommended settings are 1 for RSI at 20 second intervals.

 Finally, browse your files and select the main.go file within src/go/main/ and click run to start ETHena.

 <p align="center">
   <img src="https://github.com/SanchitAjmera/ETHena/blob/master/docs/images/GUI-Image.png" width="40%">